Here’s some background information about Cuba, a communist country located in the Caribbean Sea, approximately 90 miles

 December 2009 - American Alan Gross is jailed while working as a subcontractor on a U.S. Agency for International Development project aimed at spreading democracy.
 His actions are deemed illegal by Cuban authorities.
 He is accused of trying set up illegal Internet connections on the island.
 Gross says he was trying to help connect the Jewish community to the Internet and was not a threat to the government.

 October 2011 - One of the Cuban Five, Rene Gonzalez, is released on probation after serving 13 years in prison.

 February 24, 2013 - Raul Castro is reelected to a second five-year term.
 Later during a nationally televised speech, Castro announces that he will step down from power in 2018 when his term is over.

 February 2014 - Cuban Five member Ruben Campa (aka Fernando Gonzalez) is released from prison after serving more than 15 years.

 December 17, 2014 - Cuba releases American contractor Alan Gross as a "humanitarian" gesture after five years in prison.
 As part of a deal between the United States and Cuba, the U.S. releases three Cuban intelligence agents convicted of espionage in 2001; in return, Cuba frees an unidentified U.S. intelligence source who has been jailed in Cuba for more than 20 years.

 December 17, 2014 - U.S. President Barack Obama announces plans to normalize diplomatic relations with Cuba and ease economic restrictions on the nation, a policy shift he called the end of an "outdated approach" to U.S.-Cuban relations that, "for decades, has failed to advance our interests."
-Obama said the U.S. will move towards re-opening its embassy in the communist nation and allow some travel and trade that had been banned under a decades-long embargo instated during the Kennedy administration.
+Obama says the U.S. will move toward re-opening its embassy in the communist nation and allow some travel and trade that had been banned under a decades-long embargo instated during the Kennedy administration.